-6.3 Involuntary Acquisition (49 C.F.R. § 24, Subpart B)
+6.2 Involuntary Acquisition (49 C.F.R. § 24, Subpart B)

-Involuntary acquisitions are those acquisitions that could be subject to the threat or use of eminent domain.
-Involuntary acquisitions are subject to the requirements of 49 C.F.R. § 24, Subpart B. The exercise of the power of eminent domain requires that a displacing project serve a public use.
+Involuntary acquisitions are those that do not meet the Voluntary Acquisition requirements previously mentioned and are initiated using the threat or use of eminent domain.
+Involuntary acquisitions are subject to the provisions of 49 C.F.R. § 24, Subpart B. The exercise of the power of eminent domain requires that a displacing project serve a public use.
 For purposes of CDBG-DR funds, public use does not include economic development activities that primarily benefit private entities.